EightFold24/pwa-training/02-JavaScript/02-first-steps/01-hello-world/1-hello-alert/README.md

 # Show an alert
 _`Importance: 5`_

-Create a page that shows a message "I'm JavaScript!".
+Create an HTML page that shows a message "I'm JavaScript!".

-Do it in a sandbox, or on your hard drive, doesn't matter, just ensure that it works.
+Do it either in this directory, or somewhere else on your machine.

+**_NOTE: Only look at the solution when you are finished / stuck!_**

 [Solution](solution/index.html)